Course Presentation

 3.4 Automated analysis of sperm diagnostics and selection for therapeutics: CASA and Beyond.
 Meurig Gallagher

-3.5 Optimal management of ejaculate and non-ejaculate originating spermatozoa for ART purposes.
+3.5 Optimal management of ejaculate and non-ejaculate originating spermatozoa for MAR purposes.
 Michael Carroll

 Submodules